Vision Transformers Don't Need Trained Registers: Experiments

 \textbf{Evaluation setting.} We apply the LOST~\citep{lost} object discovery method on the PASCAL VOC 2007, PASCAL VOC 2012~\citep{pascal}, and COCO 20k~\citep{coco} datasets.
 Our evaluation involves sweeping over the key, query, or value features over the last four layers, and manually adding a bias value to the Gram matrix of features as suggested by~\cite{darcet2024vision}.
 We compare DINOv2 and OpenCLIP edited with test-time registers against the unedited models and, if available, those with trained registers.

-\textbf{Test-time registers improve unsupervised object discovery.} We report correct localization (corloc) scores in~\Cref{tab:lost}.
+\textbf{Test-time registers improve unsupervised object discovery.} We report correct localization (corloc) scores in~\Cref{tab:lost}, using the best result across key, query, and value features from the final four layers.
 We find that LOST performance improves significantly over the base model on features computed with our method for DINOv2 (increase of ${\sim}{21}$ corloc).
 Adding the test-time register closes the gap between the baseline model and a model with trained registers, reaching within ${\sim}{0{-}2}$ corloc.
 This suggests that the test-time register mimics the role of trained registers on this task.
 However, we note that test-time registers only marginally affect the results for OpenCLIP, a phenomenon also observed in~\cite{darcet2024vision} with trained registers.
 Further analysis can be found in~\Cref{appendix:more_LOST_results}.